wp-pure/twitter-aggregator/readme.md

 $data = $ta->fetch();
 ```

-If you'd like to directly access the api response (not limited by the `count` option), use the `$ta->data` property after the widget is instantiated.
+If you'd like to directly access the api response (not limited by the `count` option), use the `$ta->data` property after the aggregator object is instantiated.

 *****